 meet the "pep"

-With over 19 years of professional experience in the fields of Outdoor Recreation, Experiential Education and Team & Leadership Development, Scott Catucci currently serves as the Associate Director for Outdoor Education and Student Development in the Department of Recreation Services at Syracuse University.
-In this position since 2005, Scott administers all outdoor adventure trip programs as well as the Team Development programming, which includes both an indoor and outdoor low and high element challenge course, serving over 3,500 participants annually.
+With 20 years of professional experience in the fields of Outdoor Recreation, Experiential Education and Team & Leadership Development, Scott Catucci currently serves as the Associate Director for Outdoor Education, Esports and Student Development in the Department of Recreation Services at Syracuse University.
+In this position since 2005, Scott oversees and administers a variety of program areas and facilities including outdoor adventure trips, challenge course, team and student development programming, indoor climbing wall, Esports gaming room as well as the cross country ski & snowshoe center.
 Scott has a B.S.E in Recreation Education and a M.A. in Management of Leisure Services.
 Before accepting his current position at Syracuse University, Scott was the Director of the Cayuga Nature Centers TEAM Challenge program which consisted of both a low and high element challenge course designed primarily to serve local and regional school groups.

 Matt has been working as an experiential educator and group facilitator since the late 90’s.
 He is an Alum of the Recreation Department at nearby SUNY Cortland receiving both his Bachelor’s and Master’s degrees there.
 He has held full-time challenge course coordinator positions for both Syracuse University and Cornell University and has documented over 5000 hours of challenge course and group facilitation experience.
 He and his wife Becky are proud parents of their 2 ½ year old twins, Lucy and Olin.